test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/exercise-05.robot.rst

    config/exercise-05_config_variant1.json
    config/exercise-05_config_variant2.json

-New in this exercise is a common configuration file
+New in this exercise is a common parameter configuration file

 .. code::